Two Robots in the Age of Entertainment Empires

 Status

-This is not preproduction.
-It is a functioning competitive environment.
+This is not pre-alpha or speculative whitepaper phase.
+It is a functioning competitive system preparing to open its championship era.

 Join Us Early